RunminGan1218/CLISA_Hydra/doc/paper.md

 对比CLISA, a transformer-based architecture, PR-PL, RGNN (The comparison should highlight the strength of the architecture)

 Table 3.
-Cross-subject performance on the SEED dataset.
+Cross-subject performance on the SEED/SEEDV dataset std model.
-对比CLISA, a transformer-based architecture, PR-PL, RGNN
+对比CLISA, a transformer-based architecture, PR-PL, RGNN 2 weeks

 Table 4.
 Variations of the attention design.
 Without attention, with global channel attention, different activation functions, substitute with a transformer layer